Alex Verdugo Player Props: Red Sox vs. Angels

 Angels Pitching Rankings

-- The Angels have the 18th-ranked team ERA across all league pitching staffs (4.33).
+- The Angels have the 15th-ranked team ERA among all league pitching staffs (4.24).

-- The Angels rank 12th in baseball in home runs allowed (52 total, 1.1 per game).
+- Angels pitchers combine to surrender 52 total home runs at a rate of one per game (to rank 11th in the league).

-- Canning (2-2 with a 6.14 ERA and 25 strikeouts in 29 1/3 innings pitched) makes the start for the Angels, his seventh of the season.
+- Anderson gets the start for the Angels, his ninth of the season.
+He is 1-0 with a 5.27 ERA and 27 strikeouts through 42 2/3 innings pitched.

-- His last time out was on Wednesday against the Baltimore Orioles, when the right-hander tossed 5 1/3 innings, surrendering three earned runs while giving up nine hits.
+- The lefty last pitched on Thursday against the Baltimore Orioles, when he went five innings, allowing three earned runs while giving up six hits.

-- The 27-year-old has amassed an ERA of 6.14, with 7.7 strikeouts per nine innings, in six games this season.
+- The 33-year-old has an ERA of 5.27, with 5.7 strikeouts per nine innings, in eight games this season.
 Opponents are hitting .284 against him.

 © 2023 Data Skrive.
 All rights reserved.